amjedidiah/react-course/notes/redux.md

 ## Difference Between Redux & Context API

 - Accessibility
-  -- Context can be used to just wrap the compoents needing it.
+  -- Context can be used to just wrap the components needing it.
   -- Redux will always wrap the whole app: global state management.
 - Flow of data
   -- Context: each context has its own dispatch and reducers that it accesses separately from other contexts.
-  -- Redux: all reducers are combined into one reducer, which is accessibile by all components.
-One disptch function then updates the different reducers.
+  -- Redux: all reducers are combined into one reducer, which is accessible by all components.
+One dispatch function then updates the different reducers.

 ## Currying